Connect with us

 It is also instructive to learn that, despite Brighton’s bids on deadline day – which reportedly reached £10m – Powell is said to have made clear his desire to stay.

-Regular football and the chance to achieve something with Wigan evidently held more appeal than attempting to fight his way into a team scrapping for survival.
-It's a decision that, in this instance, is both brave and mature.
+Regular football and the chance to achieve something with Wigan evidently held more appeal than attempting to fight his way into a team scrapping for Premier League survival.
+It’s a decision that, in this instance, is both brave and mature.

 Wigan, with Powell’s help, will almost certainly be back in the Championship next season.
 But it feels like a matter of time before Powell is back in the Premier League.

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *